evanx/jsbin/README.md

 This is not a useable project, just some technical articles and snippets on my JavaScript adventures.

-It's more of a weblog, with each entry pushed to a github directory.
+It's more of a wiki/weblog, with each entry pushed to a github directory.

 ## React hydrate recipe